 All the French one-piece romper outfits always slipped on by the head.
 Practicly all the two-pieces model also had crotch buttonning.
 A French reader remembers how he was dressed in romper suits.

 HBC has noted rompers in a wide range of colors.
 Both white and many shades of blue were very popular colors for rompers.
 By far the most common color for solid colored rompers was blue.
 A French reader reports that "blue was preferred by most mothers".
 We have also noted bright colors such as red and yellow.
 Many rompers were mase in solid colors.
 There were also some patterened rompers.
 The most common pattern was gingham ("vichy" in French).
 There were some other patterns, mostly material selected by mothers who made their children's clothes.
 We do not yet have any information on the extent to which the popularity of different colors and patterns varried over time.
 Many of the same colors and patterns used for smocks were also used for rompers.
+The lighter color pastel shades and patterns used for school smocks were also used for rompers as well as shirts.
+The darker colors like black and dark blue, however, as far as we can tell were never used for rompers.
+Rompers were, however, made in white which was not used for French school smocks.
+A French reader tell us, "I wore rompers as a boy in the late 1940s.
+I had both summer and winter rompers.
+Some had separate blouses.
+The one-piece ones had buttons at the back and a bow.
+The colors I most remember were light blue (sky) and yellow."

 One of the most popular ways of triming rompers and smocks for younger children in France was the use of "croquets".
 This trim was commonly used to edge the collars or other points such as pockers and cuffs.
 "Croquets" came in a variety of styles and color.
 It could be use to edge collars in a corordinated or contrasting color.
 They were also used for edging in romper suits and dresses, depending on the mother's sewing ability.
 The purpose according to one French reader was to give a "chic" look to the garments.
 These "croquets" were also commonly used on smocks and rompers in Belgium and the Netherlands